 We have hundreds of themes at WordPress.com, with new ones added weekly.
 Explore your options in the Theme Showcase.
-Click “Find a theme” to sort by appearance or feature — minimalist themes, grid-based themes, themes for photographers, themes for wedding sites, three-column themes, you name it.
+Click on the magnifying glass icon and on More to sort by appearance or feature — minimalist themes, grid-based themes, themes for photographers, themes for wedding sites, three-column themes, you name it.
 You can activate a theme directly from its Showcase page.

-To test drive themes, go to Appearance → Themes in your dashboard.
+To test drive themes, go to My Site → Themes in your homepage.
 Choose a theme, and select “Live preview.”

 The live preview opens the Customizer, which also allows you to customize your theme to set a header or background, upload your logo, create a static home page, and other options (depending on the theme you choose).

 You also have the option to experiment with fonts, colors palettes, and custom CSS.
-Please note that these features are in “preview mode” only, and the option to save and publish these changes require a Custom Design upgrade, which you can buy from within the Customizer.
+Please note that these features are in “preview mode” only, and the option to save and publish these changes require the WordPress.com Premium plan.

 Add some widgets

 WordPress.com includes dozens of widgets — check out the full list.
-To add widgets, go to Appearance → Widgets.
+To add widgets, go to your Customizer → Widgets.
 To use a widget, just drag and drop it to a sidebar; it’ll update on your blog immediately.

 Many widgets have configuration options like “number of items to display” (e.g., the Recent Posts widget) while some will need or other information from you (e.g., a link for your Flickr stream).
 Others, like text and image widgets, are free-for-alls.
 If you tweak a widget, be sure to click “Save” to cement the changes.

-We assume you want your blog to look good on mobile devices, so we’ve taken the liberty of checking off the “Enable Mobile Theme” box, found in Appearance → Mobile.
+We assume you want your blog to look good on mobile devices.
 People reading your site on a mobile device will see either: